 Sprout Health Foods (and cafe)

 You’ll discover Sprout Health Foods store just off Bank Street in a very picturesque building ‘The Old Printhouse’.
 There’s a garden cafe which is undercover and like a secret garden to the side of the building.
-They have lots of vegan food, smoothies, ice cream and delicious coffees with plant-based milk.
+They have lots of vegan food ideas, smoothies, ice cream and delicious coffees with plant-based milk.

 What a find!
 A chip shop that cooks in vegetable oil and has a dedicated vegan menu with chip shop favourites!
-This is on Fore Street in the main part of Newquay, not far from the harbour which is a great spot to eat your chips if the weather allows!
+This is on Fore Street in the central part of Newquay, not far from the harbour which is a great spot to eat your chips if the weather allows!
 I recommend the battered vegan sausage and chips with curry sauce.

 Canteen at The Orchard